wordjelly/Auth/api/Api_request_response_readme.md

 ### 14. Sign In Using Google OAuth2

+!
+Remember to request the email scope on the android app.

 1. There are two possibilities for doing a google oauth2 sign in .

 2. From the app you can request :